 This land is nestled in the foothills of the Blue Ridge Mountains, between Blairsville and Blue Ridge, Georgia, just off the Appalachian Highway and U.S. 76.
 It is bordered on three sides by the beautifully preserved Chattahoochee National Forest.

-In 1983, a spacious well-equipped dining hall, a boys’ and a girls’ village each having four cabins and a modern bath house, a swimming pool, a large ball field and recreation area, a crafts area, and two staff cabins were added on several years later.
+In 1983, a spacious well-equipped dining hall, a boys’ and a girls’ village (each having four cabins and a modern bath house), a swimming pool, a large ball field and recreation area, a crafts area, and two staff cabins added on several years later.
 The first week at Camp Wetoga, we had 125 campers per week.
 Since then, we have had between 100 and 225 campers who are from 8-18 years old each week, but we have grown to having 3-4 weeks of camp.
 These numbers aren’t the ones that matter to us, however, because our objective is to help boys and girls know God as Creator, Father, and Friend and to lead each camper who is at an understanding age to accept Jesus Christ as Lord and Savior.
-Each week, during Worship, we have campers who want to want to be restored and we gladly help them with that need.
-Every week since North Georgia Bible Camp began in 1969, no matter where we were meeting and if we had a pool or a river, after a long Bible study with each student the angels have rejoiced as another name has been entered into the Lamb’s book of life.
+Each week, during Worship, we have campers who want to be restored and we gladly help them with that need.
+Every week since North Georgia Bible Camp began in 1969, we have been escorting young men and women into the Kingdom.
+After a long Bible study with each camper desiring salvation, no matter where or when we were meeting, we find a pool or a river, and the angels rejoice as another name is entered into the Lamb’s Book of Life.
 Over the years, there have been over 500 baptisms and countless people restored.